melles1991/usecuewebsite/_posts/2016-07-03-from-wordpress-to-cloudcannon.md

 ---

-I am a freelance web designer and I create elegant, hand-crafted websites for my clients.
+I am a web designer and I create elegant, hand-crafted websites for my clients.
 I have recently made the switch from WordPress to CloudCannon.&nbsp;

 Wordpress could do everything I needed, but my main concerns with using Wordpress were the lack of security (due to third party plugins), the high maintenance cost and the lack of version control.
 I wanted a platform my clients loved and that would reduce the risk and work for me.